gwetchen/EliteWarriorCombat/README.md

   Battle Shout Reminder
   Sunder Reminder

+  Deathwish, Mighty Rage Potion, Trinket Reminder for bosses

 TODO:

   Reminder to use:

     Trinkets, Swap trinkets
-    deathwish
     Recklessness
-    Mighty Rage Potion
-    Cooldowns for each
+    Check to see if Deathwish/Potion/trinkets are on cooldown

   Lexing (So more than enUS clients can use this)